 If your products are low-cost enough, make them some of the prize wheel offerings.
 Or, give a discount for your products as a prize.
 This will give you an idea of your lead quality – how much interest attendees have in winning that prize, and if they redeem the prize, you can track the sale to the trade show.

+1. Keep in mind that you will have to store these prizes someplace in your booth.
 Storage comes at a premium in your trade show booth, so consider giving away smaller-sized prizes.
 One of our clients gave away 250 Starbucks gift cards – that took almost no space.
 (And considering the caffeine addiction of most trade show attendees, that’s also a popular prize!)
-Smaller prizes are easier for attendees to carry home, too.

 8. Consider Your Buyers’ Demographics